-Join some of the world’s premier athletes who represent a global leader in muscle stim technology.
-Be your best and help make others better while earning some extra cash.
+Join some of the world's premier athletes and represent a global leader in muscle stim and recovery technology.
+Be your best and help make others better.

 You must follow all conditions outlined in the Ambassador program documentation with respect to product claims, product presentation, branding, personal conduct, and product category exclusivity.
-Specifics will be shared with finalists for the program.
+Specifics are shared in the brand guidelines provided in the link you will apply to (Find Your Influence)

 WHO SHOULD APPLY